The Wendy Thompson Hut is a reservations-only based hut.

-Gray water can also be disposed of in the toilets as long as solids are strained from it.
+Gray water can be disposed of at the "pee" tree located near the wood-shed as long as solids are strained from it.
 A small sieve or an old nylon stocking works well to do that.
 Remember to pack out that strained waste along with other garbage.
-The previous “pee” tree has been removed and all urine and gray water should now go down the toilet.
+Gray water should NOT be disposed of in the toilet.

 Please be respectful of the natural environment by disposing of waste as described above.